tjvantoll/articles/angular-4/article.md

 # NativeScript Supports Angular 4

-Last week, the Angular team [released Angular 4.0.0](http://angularjs.blogspot.com/2017/03/angular-400-now-available.html), and today we’re happy to announce that NativeScript now support this latest update 🎉
+Last week, the Angular team [released Angular 4.0.0](http://angularjs.blogspot.com/2017/03/angular-400-now-available.html), and today we’re happy to announce that NativeScript now supports this latest update 🎉

 Angular 4 brings smaller application packages and faster runtime speeds.
 Let’s look at how you can update your NativeScript apps to take advantage of these optimizations.